-Répertoire International de Littérature Musicale (RILM) documents and disseminates music research worldwide.
-It is committed to the comprehensive and accurate representation of music scholarship in all countries and languages, and across all disciplinary and cultural boundaries.
-RILM is a joint project of the International Association of Music Libraries, Archives, and Documentation Centres (IAML); the International Council for Traditional Music (ICTM); and the International Musicological Society (IMS).
+RILM is a joint project of the International Association of Music Libraries, Archives, and Documentation Centres (IAML); the International Association for the Study of Popular Music (IASPM); the International Council for Traditional Music (ICTM); and the International Musicological Society (IMS).

 RILM’s flagship publication, RILM Abstracts of Music Literature, is a comprehensive international bibliography of writings on music covering publications from the early 19th century to the present.